Musical form: Cycle

-The grandest level of organization may be referred to as "cyclical form".
+The grandest level of organization may be referred to as "cyclical form."
 It concerns the arrangement of several self-contained pieces into a large-scale composition.
 For example, a set of songs with a related theme may be presented as a song-cycle, whereas a set of Baroque dances were presented as a suite.
 The opera and ballet may organize song and dance into even larger forms.
-The symphony, generally considered to be one piece, nevertheless divides into multiple movements (which can usually work as a self-contained piece if played alone).
+The symphony, generally considered to be one piece, nevertheless usually divides into multiple movements (and an individual movement can often stand on its own as a self-contained piece).
 This level of musical form, though it again applies and gives rise to different genres, takes more account of the methods of musical organisation used.
-For example: a symphony, a concerto and a sonata differ in scale and aim, yet generally resemble one another in the manner of their organization.
+For example, a symphony, a concerto, and a sonata differ in scale and aim, yet generally resemble one another in the manner of their organization.
 The individual pieces which make up the larger form may be called movements.

 Common forms in Western music

-Scholes suggested that European classical music had only six stand-alone forms: simple binary, simple ternary, compound binary, rondo, air with variations, and fugue (although musicologist Alfred Mann emphasized that the fugue is primarily a method of composition that has sometimes taken on certain structural conventions).
+Schools suggested that European classical music had only six stand-alone forms: simple binary, simple ternary, compound binary, rondo, air with variations, and fugue (although musicologist Alfred Mann emphasized that the fugue is primarily a method of composition that has sometimes taken on certain structural conventions).

 Charles Keil classified forms and formal detail as "sectional, developmental, or variational."

 Sectional form

-This form is built from a sequence of clear-cut units that may be referred to by letters but also often have generic names such as introduction and coda, exposition, development and recapitulation, verse, chorus or refrain, and bridge.
+This form is built from a sequence of clear-cut units that may be referred to by letters but also often have generic names such as introduction and coda; exposition, development, and recapitulation; verse, chorus or refrain, and bridge.
 Sectional forms include: